Developing-Scalable-Apps-using-Azure/International-Bakers/Readme.md

 Step 1.
+1. Provision a Basic tier Azure Database instance on the Azure Portal
-1. Create a SQL database project
+2. Create a SQL database project
-2. Add the required tables and post-deployment scripts to this
+3. Add the required tables and post-deployment scripts to this
-3. Publish this project to your Azure SQL instance
+4. Publish this project to your Azure SQL instance
-4. Create application users and assign permissions
+5. Create application users and assign permissions
 ```
 CREATE USER applicationUser with PASSWORD = 'App1234567'
 GRANT select, insert, update, delete to applicationUser